-From the vehicle we drive to the bank accounts we choose, each of us has product and service usage habits that largely fall within our comfort zone.
-While that saves time in the short run, over the long term what we don’t know can cost us time – and money.
+From the vehicle we drive, picking out what’s for dinner, and the bank accounts we choose, we use products and services that fall in our comfort zone.
+While that saves time in the short run, over the long term, what we don’t know can cost us time – and money.

 What It Is and What It Does

-A revocable living trust answers the doorbell for many individuals and families because it can help you transfer assets in three important areas:
+A revocable living trust is practical for many individuals and families because it transfers assets in three crucial areas: control, probate, and taxes.

-In addition, a revocable living trust affords the Grantor the freedom to transfer management of the assets in the trust to a professional third party who can do everything from paying the bills to managing the investments.
+A revocable living trust also affords the Grantor the freedom to transfer management of the assets in the Trust to a professional third party.
+This third party can do everything from paying the bills to managing the investments.

-A well-planned and executed will and revocable living trust working together can help minimize, or in some cases eliminate, probate which is attractive because:
+Probate is the examination and transfer administration of estate assets previously owned by a deceased person.
+A well-planned and executed will and revocable living trust working together can help minimize or, in some cases, eliminate probate.
+This is attractive because:

-- While revocable living trusts are flexible, the formal probate process affords minimal flexibility.
-The law is the law.
+- While revocable living trusts are flexible, the formal probate process can be lengthy, as it is under the protection of the law.

 - While revocable living trusts are private, probate is a matter of public record, which many families find undesirable.

-The general premise here is that by moving assets from your ownership to your revocable living trust, those assets are effectively removed from your estate.
-So in addition to avoiding probate, as we just mentioned, those assets get passed on without adding to your tab to Uncle Sam.
+By moving assets from your ownership to your revocable living trust, those assets are effectively removed from your estate.
+In addition to avoiding probate, assets get passed on without adding to your tab to Uncle Sam.

-As hopeful as we all might be that inheritance tax relief will continue to improve, there’s no certainty that will happen, so reducing your taxable estate is prudent and sensible.
+As hopeful as we all might be that inheritance tax relief will continue to improve, there’s no certainty.
+Reducing your taxable estate is prudent and sensible.

-A revocable living trust is one of the most effective estate management tools available.
+A revocable living trust is one of the most effective estate management tools.

-An experienced Trust professional can help you identify and determine the ways this trust can benefit you.
-And, help you explore additional options to manage and transfer assets safely and effectively to achieve the outcomes you want.
+An experienced Trust professional can help you identify and determine how this Trust can benefit you.
+And help you explore additional options to manage and transfer assets safely and effectively to achieve the outcomes you want.